 Creating a search engine campaign may seem overwhelming, but it’s mandatory if you want to take your website to the top of search results on Google.

 SEO is a critical element to your business’ online success.
-A successful SEO campaign can help your website get more targeted visitors and your business achieve a higher level of brand awareness.
-For that try to use the SEO report template, with which you will be on track all the time.
+A successful SEO campaign can help your website get more targeted visitors, and your business achieves a higher level of brand awareness.
+For that, try to use the SEO report template, with which you will be on track all the time.

-There are so many components in an SEO campaign, so where to begin with?
+There are so many components and KPIs in an SEO campaign, so where to begin with?

 A Step-by-Step Guide to Creating an SEO Campaign